Patrick Soultana: Farida Zargar

 Farida Nadjiebullovna Zargar (born in 1988 in Kemerovo, Russia) was stabbed several times and then strangled by Soultana on 5 August 2010.
 Soultana declared to a witness that he intended to rob Zargar, but that he killed her because she started screaming.
-On 9 November 2010 Soultana threw the bank card and ID of Zargar in a letterbox of a police station in Spijkenisse.
+On 9 November 2010 Soultana threw the bank card and e.dentifier of Zargar in a letterbox of a police station in Spijkenisse.
 Footage of Soultana was captured by police station security cameras and his image was later broadcast in Opsporing Verzocht, but Soultana was not recognized.
 On 26 November 2010 Zargar's bicycle was found in Mallebos and on 8 March 2011 her key ring was also found.
 After Soultana's arrest, several items belonging to Zargar were found in his bedroom, including her passport, watch and bracelet, with traces of blood on some of the items.
 After Soultana killed Zargar, he sawed off her foot and buried it in a pot under his shed, burying her body in Mallebos afterwards.
-On 11 November 2011 Zargar's body was finally located when Soultana agreed to take police to the location where he had buried her.
+On 11 November 2011, Zargar's body was finally located when Soultana agreed to take police to the location where he had buried her.

 Nanda Kerklaan

-Nanda Kerklaan (born 1966) was found in a ditch at the Malledijk in Spijkenisse in the morning of 28 January 2010.
+Nanda Kerklaan (born 1966) was found in a ditch at the Malledijk in Spijkenisse on the morning of 28 January 2010.
 She was badly injured and was barely conscious due to a head wound and severe hypothermia.
 She was resuscitated on the spot and transported to the hospital.
 After being examined, she appeared to have multiple cranial fractures, four broken ribs and a collapsed lung.
-According to a forensics doctor it was due to considerable external violence.
+According to a forensics doctor, it was due to considerable external violence.
 On 2 February 2010 Kerklaan died of her injuries, without being able to tell what had happened to her.
 The police stated to the media that the possible cause was an accident.
 Soultana, however, confessed to an informant that before the murder of Zargar, he had killed Kerklaan after he attempted to rob her.

 Polish man

 On 24 March 2011 Soultana, along with a friend, 21-year-old Timothy S., robbed a Polish man from Włocławek.
 In doing so, both men hit the man on the head several times with an iron bar, took his belongings and left him for dead.
 The man, however, survived the attack.
 Both perpetrators were convicted of attempted murder.
-Timothy S. was also a co-suspect in Kerklaan's murder, but was acquitted.
+Timothy S. was also a co-suspect in Kerklaan's murder but was acquitted.

 Suspected victims

 Joke Lorsé

 In 2014 suspicion arose that Soultana might have also killed 50-year-old Joke Lorsé on 11 August 2009.
 In Simonshaven, the woman was beaten to death with a blunt weapon while walking with her husband.
 Her husband explained that an unknown man jumped out of the bushes and knocked him unconscious.
-After he recovered, his wife laid dead beside him.
+After he recovered, his wife lay dead beside him.
 However, the statement was dismissed by the police.
 The husband Ernst L. was sentenced to 12 years in prison but appealed to 9 years.